Mathematics

 Baseline and regular low-stakes assessments are used to identify gaps in learning and to inform subsequent planning.
 Analysis of summative assessments help to identify pupils who are falling behind age-appropriate expectations, as well as high attainers, so that support and challenge can be targeted and progress expected and tracked, in order for the majority to keep up and transition well between years and Key Stages.

 We promote a love of mathematics in our pupils by enhancing the curriculum with interactive working walls, number talk, investigation, estimation stations, outdoor and active learning.
 We endeavour to relate mathematics to school, local and global environments through cross-curricular activities and participating in local and national mathematics events.
-The golden threads to be developed through mathematics at The Icknield are to develop number sense and the ability and confidence to calculate efficiently, make connections and explain thinking.
+The golden threads to be developed through mathematics at The Icknield are to develop number sense and the ability and confidence to calculate efficiently, to make connections and explain thinking.
 Thus, our pupils can transition to KS3 with a confident, independent approach to problem-solving and aspire to be the mathematicians of the future.

 This website uses cookies to improve user experience.
 By clicking Accept, you consent to our use of cookies in accordance with our Cookie Policy.
 Learn More